-Enterprise Architect has a powerful and flexible Relationship Matrix that can be used to visualize any two dimensions including Activities and Roles.
+Enterprise Architect's Relationship Matrix can be used to visualize any two dimensions including Activities and Roles.
 The matrix is particularly useful for displaying information to managers and non-technical stakeholders.
 Roles and Activities can be grouped into Packages and displayed in a matrix view with visual indicators showing if an activity has a role addressing it.
 The matrix can be saved and included in automatically generated reports or exported to a spreadsheet file for further analysis